junxit/us-congress-bills-114/metadata.md

 - 2016-07-14 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S5187; text as passed Senate: CR S5187)
 - 2016-07-14 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S5187; text as passed Senate: CR S5187)
 - 2016-07-14 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 571.
+- 2016-07-15 — Message on Senate action sent to the House.
+- 2016-07-18 — Received in the House.
+- 2016-07-18 — Referred to the House Committee on Natural Resources.